utsimul/Ship_routing_QLearning/README.md

 ## 3. State Construction

-At every timestep, a new state is constructed from three types of information:
+At every timestep, a new state is constructed from these types of information:

 1. Local radial weather information
 2. Distance to the destination